North Cascades Trail Skills College

 When is it?

-This year’s North Cascades Trail Skills College was held July 7th-9th, 2023.
+This year’s North Cascades Trail Skills College was held July 12th-14th, 2024.
+Check back next year for details about the 2025 event!

 Where is it?

-This year’s event will again be hosted at the Washington Alpine Club’s Guye Cabin.
+The 2024 event was hosted at the Washington Alpine Club’s Guye Cabin.
 See here for more details and directions.
-Classes will meet at the cabin each morning, before travelling as a group to the trailhead where their class will take place.
+Classes met at the cabin each morning, before travelling as a group to the trailhead where their class will take place.

 Are meals and lodging available?

-We will be providing meals throughout this year’s event– from Friday dinner (7/7) through to Sunday lunch (7/9).
+We provided meals throughout this year’s event– from Friday dinner (7/12) through to Sunday lunch (7/14).

 How much does it cost?